chains-project/bacardi/results/results_baseline_api_diff_cot/gpt-4o-mini/1e17e176460ab4283e463e62fece844d341da7f0/patches/patch1/responses/ModelConstructor.java_response.txt

           return coord.mergeReportPlugin(plugin);
         }
       }
-      // create JavaBean
       return super.constructJavaBean2ndStep(node, object);
     }
   }

-  /**
-   * Dirty hack - remove 'id' if it is present.
-   *
-   * @param node - the node to remove the coordinate from
-   * @return removed coordinate if it was removed
-   */
   private String removeId(MappingNode node) {
     NodeTuple id = null;
     String scalar = null;